ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/http_cache_configuration.md

 - With Symfony Proxy (AppCache) there is always some overhead, even on warm cache (hits)
 - In development environment

-This may differ depending on your system, however, it is recommended to stay below 5 ESI requests per page and only using them for parts that are the same across the whole site or larger parts of it.
+This may differ depending on your system, however, it's recommended to stay below 5 ESI requests per page and only using them for parts that are the same across the whole site or larger parts of it.

 You should not use ESI for parts that are effectively uncached,